 Estimated reading time: 5 minutes

 Here we are again.
-Another week of uncertainty.
+Another week of uncertainty over the economic impact of coronavirus.
 Another week of market ‘noise’.
 Another week of major central bank and government stimulus.

-The policy response so far – central banks
+The Covid-19 policy response so far – central banks

 Source: FTSE, BofAML